 Sariel, my elven bard, is starting to find her feet.
 For this session, she has a new longbow, a new quarterstaff and a new (magical) lute.
 They all get a workout…

-When I was a child, even once we’d moved near the dwarven mine at Azan Gedat, orcs were almost an abstract concept for me.
-Others in my family constantly patrolled the surrounding orc-infested hills, but I never saw one myself.
+When I was a child, orcs were almost an abstract concept for me.
+Others in my family and clan regularly patrolled the orc-infested hills west of the wall, but I never saw one myself.

-Then, when orcs attacked Azan Gedat, slaughtering everyone present, including most of my family, I was away studying at one of the bard schools.
+Then, when orcs slaughtered many of my people at Azan Gedat, including most of my family, I was away studying at one of the bard schools.

 Aramil, who witnessed the aftermath of the tragedy at Azan Gedat, still refuses to speak of what he saw that day, but his long-held hatred of orcs thereafter became an obsession.
 I’ve loved him for his need to seek retribution on my family’s behalf, but never quite understood the depths of his rage.